-If you are selected to be the planning meeting chair, it is important that you cover all the items in the sample agenda on the following pages.
+If you are selected to be the planning meeting chair, it is important that you cover all the items in the sample agenda after the planning meeting.

 "I'm running a Zone/District/Bi-District.
 How do I find DEC Chair Information?"